21 May – 21 August 2022

 Sir Hugh Lane Room | Admission free

-This exhibition celebrates James Joyce’s Ulysses, which was published in its entirety in Paris on 2 February 1922 – the writer’s 40th birthday.
-34 works by German artist Günter Schöllkopf, presented by his sister to the National Gallery of Ireland, will be displayed for the first time.
+This exhibition celebrated James Joyce’s Ulysses, which was published in its entirety in Paris on 2 February 1922 – the writer’s 40th birthday.
+34 works by German artist Günter Schöllkopf, presented by his sister to the National Gallery of Ireland, were displayed for the first time.
 The Stuttgart-born etcher and illustrator held a lifelong fascination with Joyce.
 These striking drawings and etchings from the 1960s and 70s bring to life characters and episodes from the modernist novel, offering a new context in which to see Molly and Leopold Bloom, Stephen Dedalus and Buck Mulligan.

 Curator: Niamh MacNally